 Question: If an employee in California provides their certificate from the previous company of completion of training do they need to retake training?

-Answer: Although California and New York have record keeping requirements for training completion certification, as a best practice, new hires should be trained or re-trained upon joining a new company.
-This recommendation is based off of the inconsistency in trainings (whether or not the training at the previous company met all of the compliance mandates) and the ability to get the previous company to provide their certification of completion to another company for a former employee.
+Answer: Although California and other states have record keeping requirements for training completion certification, as a best practice, new hires should be trained or re-trained upon joining a new company.
+This recommendation is based on the inconsistency in trainings (whether or not the training at the previous company met all of the compliance mandates) and the ability to get the previous company to provide their certification of completion to another company for a former employee.
 Ultimately, the liability will attach to the current employer, therefore, we recommend re-training a new employee even if they had been trained at a former employer.

 Question: If our headquarters is located in a different state, and we have less than 5 employees in California do we still have to follow these rules?